la2050/archive/_projects/2015/connecting-low-wage-immigrant-workers-to-the-internet.md

   - San Fernando Valley
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Email Organization(s) name(s): Instituto de Educacion Popular del Sur de California (IDEPSCA) Organization(s) mailing address(es): 1565 W. 14th Street Organization(s) website(s): www.idepsca.org
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Instituto de Educacion Popular del Sur de California (IDEPSCA) Organization(s) mailing address(es): 1565 W. 14th Street Organization(s) website(s): www.idepsca.org